fab-jul/L3C-PyTorch/README.md

 - `COMPILE_CUDA=force`: Use CUDA, don't check `gcc` or `nvcc`
 - `COMPILE_CUDA=no`: Don't use CUDA
 This installs a package called `torchac-backend-cpu` or `torchac-backend-gpu` in your `pip`.
+Both can be installed simultaneously.
+See also next subsection.

 _Step 3_: To test if it works, you can do
   ```
  conda activate l3c_env